gr2m/mapquiz/README.md

 ### Ideas / next steps

-* Add a custom view that renders the Answer if a country has been guessed correctly.
-The logic currently lives in ControlsView
 * Add a tip feature: Show a `?` button next to the four letters.
   When clicked, show the First letter of the country on top of the screen + underlines for the remaining letters.
 The four letters